'The Gifted' Season 2 Premiere Photos Released

-The Gifted‘s Season Two return is less than a month away and FOX has released new photos from the premiere episode.
+The fight for mutant rights is nearly ready to resume.
+FOX has released new photos from the Season Two premiere episode of The Gifted.

-The episode, titled “eMergence,” takes place six months after the Season One finale.
-In that finale, Polaris took drastic measures to stop Dr. Roderick Campbell’s attempts to take his mutant-hunting Hound program national, destroying the airplane carrying Campbell.
-The action led to her defection from the Mutant Underground and to her allying herself with the Frost sisters and their Hellfire Club.
-Polaris brought several members of the Mutant Underground with her, including Andy Strucker.
+The episode is titled “eMergence” and begins six months after the first season’s finale, with the mutant community more divided than ever and Polaris about to give birth.

 Videos by ComicBook.com